Nekmo/amazon-dash/README.rst

 This program written in Python runs in daemon mode waiting for someone in the same network to press a configured Amazon Dash button.
 It is not necessary to know programming to use this program.
-Amazon-Dash executes **commands by command line or calls a url**.
+Amazon-Dash executes **commands by command line, calls a url and more**.
 This program works well on a **Raspberry PI** or on computers with few resources.

 1. **Install** Amazon Dash: